santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 #### Living Weapon

-As and action you may touch a plant or fungi, it grows in interaction with your Ki into a quarterstaff that does 1d6 bludgeoning damage.
+As and action you may touch a plant or fungi, it grows in interaction with your Ki into a staff that does 1d6 bludgeoning damage.
 It has the *Finesse* and *Light* properties.

 You may use your wisdom modifier for the attack and damage rolls of melee attacks of this weapon.